osg-htc/virtual-school-2021/docs/materials/osg/part1-ex4-hardware-diffs.md

 ## Analyzing the results

 Have all of your jobs from this exercise completed on both CHTC and the OS Pool?
-If not, but most of them have finished, that is fine. how many jobs have completed locally?
+How many jobs have completed thus far on CHTC?
-How many have completed remotely?
+How many have completed thus far on the OS Pool?

 Due to the dynamic nature of the OS Pool, the demand for higher memory jobs there may have resulted in a temporary increase in high-memory slots there.